-A Crustless Chocolate Raspberry Cheesecake that happens to be only 89 calories per slice!
-Low carb, low fat, low in WW points, but ridiculously high and rich on the flavour scale.
+A Crustless Chocolate Raspberry Cheesecake that happens to be low carb, low fat, but ridiculously high and rich on the flavour scale.
 It’s happening right now to save us on the weekend!
 For those moments when you’re craving a chocolate hit, this cheesecake hits the spot.
 It hits ALL the cravings.
 It distresses.
 It calms your nerves.
 It relaxes you, yet fills you with a deep sense of gratification.

 BUT.
 This isn’t just your ordinary, every day, chocolate cheesecake.
 No, this is full of bursts of fresh raspberries inside with every mouthful.
 A cheesecake that’s creamy, rich and fluffy, without any of the guilt or calories!